I0-OVI/Studying/book/Evaluating.md

  # Evaluating models
 ### Confusion metrics
 In many blogs, we may see this metrics like the following picture.
 ![image](./picture/confusion_metrics.png){width=50%}
 There are 4 elements consisting this metrics.
-To simplfy, I would use TP, FN, FP and TN in following article.
+To simplify, I would use TP, FN, FP and TN in following article.
 Also, I would use some examples to illustrate the meanings of each element.
-1. Ture positive
+1. True positive
-This represents the number of cases where the actual label is ture and our model predicts it as true.
+This represents the number of cases where the actual label is true and our model predicts it as true.
 Take Covid as an example, we used to have a NAAT testing to determine if we were infected.
 TP means that we are infected and the test indicates positive.
 2. False negative
 This refers to the number of cases where the actual label is positive and our model predicts it as false.
 In the covid case, FN means we have already been infected but the test is negative.
 3. False positive